Explanation of Course Numbers

 PUBH 2116.
 Global Delivery of Health Systems.
 3 Credits.

 Introduction to health systems and the basic concepts of health systems administration and financing and health care reform with examples from advanced, middle income, and poor countries.

-Students are responsible for securing an approved service site before the beginning of the semester.
-See the undergraduate public health website.
-Prerequisite: permission of program director.
+A service-learning course that combines classroom instruction with practical learning.
+Students are responsible for securing an approved service site before the beginning of the semester; the instructor is available to assist with this placement.

 PUBH 3130.
 Health Services Management and Economics.
 3 Credits.

 Basics of management theory, finance, and economics as applied to managing in the public health and health services field.
 Prerequisite: ECON 1011.